rytajczak/nourish/README.md

 #### Notice

 This project was developed as a learning experience to explore the full software development lifecycle, from conception to deployment.
-Due to the high cost associated with maintaining a live demo using the Spoonacular API on a school project/hackathon plan, this application is effectively read-only and is not intended for public use or continuous maintenance.
+Due to the high cost associated with maintaining a live demo using the Spoonacular API, this application is effectively read-only and is not intended for public use or continuous maintenance.

 ![logo](/images/logo.png)